AleksanderCehovin/interceptor-utils/README.md

 The repository above now includes this simulation code in its repository.

-Here, I'm now using it for experiments, where the current one is to try to use a ZMQ PUSH-PULL connection as a filtering mechanism where the underlying buffers are intentionally under-dimensioned to create low frequency preview streams out of a high-throughput source.
+Here, I'm now using it for experiments.
+Currently I'm testing whether a ZMQ PUSH-PULL connection can act as a filtering mechanism when the underlying buffers are intentionally under-dimensioned to create low frequency preview streams out of a high-throughput source.